What We Do

 These forums elevate Texas’ position as an important destination for scientific discovery and innovation internationally, and help ensure that our state attracts and retains the best minds in medicine, engineering and science.

-This year’s annual conference will explore the potential in Texas for greater research and development in aerospace, specifically in the areas of human space flight, aeronautics and commercial space exploration.
+The 2018 Annual Conference: Aerospace explored the potential in Texas for greater research and development in aerospace, specifically in the areas of human space flight, aeronautics and commercial space exploration.

 What kind of place will Texas be 100 years from now?
 Can it be smarter, cleaner and more innovative?
 Research in Texas is moving the state in that direction, and at the 2017 TAMEST Annual Conference, hundreds of Texas’ top minds gathered to find solutions for the state’s growing population, dynamic economy and changing climate.